VolkanSah/OpenAI-Vector-Storage-Manager/README.md

 # OpenAI Vector Store Manager
+#### Interface in "German" cause i need it in german!
+If you want you can contribute to this repo

 Python interfaces for interacting with OpenAI's Vector Store API - both CLI and GUI versions.